2017 Thornton shooting: Victims

 Carlos Moreno, 66, of Thornton, Victor Vasquez, 26, of Denver, and Pamela Marques, 52, of Denver were killed in the shooting.
-Moreno and Vasquez died at the scene, while Marques was transported to a local hospital, where she subsequently died.
+Moreno and Vasquez died at the scene, while Marques was transported to a local hospital, where she died.
 No Walmart employees were injured as a result of the incident.

 Aftermath

 All three families of the people who were killed have asked for financial assistance online via crowdfunding sites.
 The Walmart reopened its doors on November 5, 2017.
 While many shoppers were inside the store, some of them remained outside to give their condolences to the deceased, and to leave messages for the survivors.

 Investigation

 The motive for the killing is not known.
 Police spokesman Victor Avila said there is no evidence that the incident was an act of terror, saying "We don't know exactly what the motive of the person was, but it was certainly a terrible act."